RealYuri001/basic-global-ban/README.md

 basic-global-ban
 ----------------

+**Warning!
+This code will be no longer updated after all of bugs has been fixed.**

 A basic discord global ban made it python and [Py-cord](https://github.com/Pycord-Development/pycord) library.
 It is useful for banning malicious users.

 **Python 3.8 or higher is required**